i-liminate/blog/_posts/2024-04-09-Codify-yourself!.md

-# How to build a high-performance self in the age of AI - codify yourself!*
+# How to build a high-performance self in the age of AI*

 This talk updates my version of
 - Covey's 7 Habits - https://www.franklincovey.com/the-7-habits/